Asashou/notes/04_numpy/04_numpy.md

         - which one to use depends on how your data are saved
         - for large data sets, like images or electrophysiology, binary files are critical
     - `np.loadtxt(fname)` - recommended way to load from a text file
+        - use the `delimiter=','` kwarg to handle e.g. comma separated values, see `test.csv`
     - `np.savetxt(fname, a)` - recommended way to save to a text file
+        - again, use the `delimiter=','` kwarg to create comma separated values
-        - notice that dtype information can be lost using the above
+        - notice that dtype information can be lost using the above, `fmt=%g'` kwarg helps
-        - saving to and loading from binary files can prevent that, covered later
+        - saving to and loading from binary files is handles metadata better, covered later

-- basic numpy data types (dtype)
+- numeric data types (dtype)
-    - used across programming languages, correspond to underlying C data types
+    - a common set of numeric data types are used across programming languages, super important!
     - integers
-        - signed integers are symmetric around 0, unsigned integers are >= 0
+        - signed integers are symmetric around 0, unsigned integers are always >= 0
             - if `n` is the number of unique integers that can be represented by an integer data type:
             - signed integers range from `-n/2` to `n/2-1`
             - unsigned integers range from `0` to `n-1`